chauncyf/chauncyf.github.io/_posts/2020-02-29-behavior-questions.md

 Finally I met the second deadline, and I learned that I need to be honest with myself about the workload I can handle.
 I also learned that when accepting assignments, I need to include extra time to ensure even there is a roadblock, I can still meet the deadline.

 ### Handle multiple task at same time
-During my internship at Matrixcare, since we are wollowing the agile development process, we have bi-weekly sprint to list tasks that we have to do in the following 2 weeks.
+During my internship at Matrixcare, since we are following the agile development process, we have bi-weekly sprint to list tasks that we have to do in the following 2 weeks.
 So for myself, I have a TODO list to list all tasks assigned to me from most important to least important, and finish them one by one.
-Beside the TOOD list, I also uses a calendar app to help me scheduled, because there are meetings, appointments, etc. in the daily work.
-So that I will never miss an important event.
+Beside the TOOD list, I also uses a calendar app to help me be organized, because there are meetings, appointments, etc. With the help of TODO list and calendar, I will never missing any important events.

 ## Mistake